Select replacement window screens material

 Pro Trick For Proper Screen Tension

-If the screen tension is too loose, the screen will sag, but if you pull it too tight, especially on larger door and window screens, the tension can actually bow in the aluminum sides.
+During window screen replacement, if the screen tension is too loose, the screen will sag, but if you pull it too tight, especially on larger door and window screens, the tension can actually bow in the aluminum sides.
 Here’s a simple way to get it just right.
 After rolling in the screen on the first two adjoining sides, place a brick or similar heavy object in the center of the screen to create the proper amount of slack.
 Then continue installing the fabric along the third and fourth sides of the screen frame.
 Remove the brick.

 Required Tools for this Project